tvsmsa/CK3-Anequina-submod/README.md

 	3.2) Leaywiin decision - can choose who to settle: Malaapit, Anequinan or keep Nibenese

+	3.3) Arenthia decision - can choose capital for Arenthia

 ## TO-DO:

 1) Decision to invade Skingrad.
 Need to do Restore Darloc Brae Empire decision first

-2) Modifiers for already existing decisions

-	2.1) Arenthia decision - positive Khajiit opinion, negative Bosmer opinion, possibly negative Imperial opinion, maybe diplomacy or intrigue buff.
-Modifier for Arenthia county (or Rawl'kha).

-3) Do'krin special building in game (building itself is coded)
+2) Do'krin special building in game (building itself is coded)

-4) Events for already existing decisions

-	4.1) Arenthia decision - either just flavour for Arenthia(it gets modifier) or move Arenthia's capital to Rawl'kha and it gets modifier instead(it auto converts culture and faith, maybe add negative modifier for Arenthia).

-5) Restore Darloc Brae Empire: conquer Arenthia and Leaywiin, max prestige level.
+3) Restore Darloc Brae Empire: conquer Arenthia and Leaywiin, max prestige level.
 Very good modifier for all Anequinan counties.

-6) Alabasti decision possibly.
+4) Alabasti decision possibly.

-7) More Skingrad and later Cyrodiil stuff.
+5) More Skingrad and later Cyrodiil stuff.

-8) Drive out Imperials minor decision (only for kingdom of Rimmen)
+6) Drive out Imperials minor decision (only for kingdom of Rimmen)

+7) Make Do'Krin holy site for Two Moons (on decision if possible).

+8) Add text for Dagon Decision and make him Merrunz, fix holy sites text and return to  4 (or possibly 5) holy sites